 There are several ways of shredding or cutting red cabbage for coleslaw.

-You can use a chef’s knife and thinly slice the cabbage julienne (thin strips)
+You can use a chef’s knife and thinly slice the cabbage julienne (thin strips) on a cutting board.

 You can also use a food processor with a slicing disk attachment.
 That’s the fastest way if you don’t have much practice with a chef’s knife.